 - The “Original Message” field to contain the body text of the email

-Once you have your Zap set up, continue through to the test phase, complete it, then head over to your Process Street account to make sure that your checklist has been created and populated correctly.
+Next, head over to your Process Street reports ensuring that your workflow run has been created and populated correctly.

-Once that’s done, name and save your Zap, then test it out again by sending yourself a test email and assigning the label that we set up earlier to it.
-Make sure that the checklist is created correctly with all of the relevant information in the right place.
+Once that’s done, name and turn on your Zap, then test it out again by sending yourself a test email and assigning the label that we set up earlier to it.
+Make sure that your workflow run is created correctly with all of the relevant information in the right place.

 And there you have it!
 Here’s to saving time and energy that’s better spent on your more important tasks.